lusee-night/refspec/README.md

 cd fftw-3.3.10

 # Build two versions of the library, with
-# and w/o fload option enabled:
+# and w/o float option enabled:

 ./configure --enable-float
 make -j4 # if you have at least 4 cores that helps speed